-An important part of our mandate is to make rules more effective and create new rules when necessary.
-Today, we’re posting a semi-annual update of our rulemaking agenda as part of the federal government’s Unified Agenda of Regulatory and Deregulatory Actions.
+An important part of the CFPB’s mandate from Congress is to make rules governing consumer finance markets more effective and to create new rules when warranted.
+Today, we’re posting a semiannual update of our rulemaking agenda as part of the federal government’s Unified Agenda of Regulatory and Deregulatory Actions.

 Under the Regulatory Flexibility Act, federal agencies must publish regulatory agendas twice a year.
 We’ve been voluntarily participating in the Unified Agenda.
 The Office of Management and Budget leads this effort.
 The Unified Agenda is available in full online, and portions will also be published in the Federal Register.
 The agenda includes rulemaking actions in pre-rule, proposed rule, final rule, long-term, and completed stages.

 Here’s an overview of our major current and long-term initiatives.

 Arbitration clauses in many contracts for consumer financial products and services require consumers and financial institutions to resolve any disputes that may arise between them through a private arbitration process, instead of going to court.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) banned such arbitration clauses in contracts for mortgage loans and directed the Bureau to study the use of agreements providing for arbitration in connection with consumer financial products or services.
 This past March, we sent Congress the report summarizing our three-year study, which was the most comprehensive analysis of consumer finance arbitration ever performed and expanded on preliminary results that we had released in December 2013.